DecipherOne/Troglodyte/README.md

 Troglodyte Game Engine was an Engine made for educational and hobby pureposes.
 It is opengl and windows based and used the fix function pipeline.
+Built in C++ Win32
 ==========

 Build Dependencies :